scc-digitalhub/platformdocs/docs/data/dremio.rst

     }

-This function adds a custom claim holding a single user tenant, as AAC supports users being associated to multiple tenants while Dremio does not (see https://github.com/scc-digitalhub/AAC#53-services-scopes-and-claims).
+This function adds a custom claim holding a single user tenant, as AAC supports users being associated to multiple tenants while Dremio does not.
 During the authorization step on AAC, the user will be asked to select which tenant to use.

 2. Configuring Dremio
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^